swiftlang/swift-evolution/proposals/0000-copying-to-unsafe-mutable-pointer-with-unsafe-pointer-source.md

 * **Introduce a `PointerProtocol` protocol**: A common protocol could be used to avoid the need for overloads in this case.
 However, without additional use cases this seems like severe over-engineering for this simple issue.
 This would also require a lot more design work, performance considerations, etc...

-* **Leverage implicit conversions**: The implicit conversions from `UnsafeMutablePointer<T>` to `UnsafePointer<T>` could be leveraged to work around the need for overloads by dropping the existing methods taking `UnsafeMutablePointer` source arguments.
+* **Leverage implicit conversions**: The implicit conversions from `UnsafeMutablePointer` to `UnsafePointer` could be leveraged to work around the need for overloads by dropping the existing methods taking `UnsafeMutablePointer` source arguments.
 Adding explicit overloads seems a better solution than depending on compiler magic and is clearer from a documentation and auto-completion perspective.